Finniss River (Northern Territory): Wildlife

 In July 1979 the river was also the home of Sweetheart, a 17 foot long saltwater crocodile.
 Rangers captured Sweetheart but he died of accidental drowning during transportation.
 He is preserved and exhibited in Darwin at the Museum and Art Gallery of the Northern Territory.

 2003 Crocodile Attack

-In 2003 Brett Mann was tragically killed by a 3.8m black coloured crocodile.
-Mann was swept away off a sand bar and downstream by a rising river levels, and killed by a 3.8m crocodile.
+In 2003 Brett Mann was killed by a 3.8m black coloured crocodile.
+Mann was swept away off a sand bar and downstream by rising river levels, and killed by a 3.8m crocodile.
 Two of his friends who were with Mann, jumped into the river to save him, and survived the ordeal by clinging onto the fork of a tree for 22 hours.
 The crocodile continued circling the pair all night until they were rescued by a helicopter.
 This incident inspired the 2007 movie Black Water.